OPEN MENUCLOSE MENU

 By testing different approaches, empirically, he discovered that NPS was most often the best indicator of customer loyalty.

-This is quite a feat.
 Until that time organisations had been using “customer satisfaction” or complex calculations of several different variables to try to predict loyalty.
 In general customer satisfaction was found to be a quite poor predictor of customer loyalty.
 The other approach, complex calculations, was found to be accurate but difficult to implement and understand.

 In identifying the simple approach, Reichheld had identified an easy to use metric that actually predicted customer loyalty.